-Applications of Vantablack and Vantablack S-VIS
+Applications of the Vantablack Coating Range

 The fine nanometre-sized optical cavities that make Vantablack so dark mean it cannot be used in environments open to direct contact and mechanical abrasion.
 It needs to be protected from accidental touching, for example behind or inside a component, or situated where contact is avoided.
 Please review our FAQs page to find answers to many common questions.